javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 let accessAllowed = age > 18 ? true : false;
 ```

 ...But parentheses make the code more readable.
-So it's recommended to put them.
+So it's recommended to use them.

 ````smart
 In the example above it's possible to evade the question mark operator, because the comparison by itself returns `true/false`: